Registration is now closed - thank you to all who have registered.

 SHADOWS OF THE PRISON

 We are excited to announce, in collaboration with Princeton's Office of Religious Life (ORL), SPEAR's 5th annual conference Shadows of the Prison.
-The conference will take place on April 13-14, 2018 at Princeton University.
+Generously cosponsored by Princeton University's Campus Conversations on Identity.

 Shadows of the Prison: